Paragraphs and Essays

 4. A paragraph must have unity and coherence where the sentences smoothly and logically flow from one to the next and stay focused on supporting the topic sentence.

-5. Transition words and phrases should be used to connect sentencs and paragraphs for unity and coherence
+5. Transition words and phrases should be used to connect sentences and paragraphs for unity and coherence.

-9. Rhetorical Modes can be used as types of paragraphs
+9. The rhetorical modes that can be used as different types of paragraphs.

 Definition of a Paragraph